By Whitney Robare, Guest Contributor

 – Karl Pearson

-Statistics, by definition, are numbers used to describe data or relationships.
+Statistics, by definition, is “the collection, analysis, interpretation, and presentation of masses of numerical data.”
 Relationships are prevalent in all industries.
 Many professionals rely directly on statistical relationships.
 We use statistics to make decisions, to answer questions, and to forecast.
-Statistical data keeps us informed and are key factors to everyday life.

 We live in a world full of information which needs to be properly processed and analyzed.
 Statistics can guide how we collect data, analyze data, and how results are presented.
 Having a basic understanding of the underlying statistical analysis which drives our professions can make a world of difference in the workplace.

-This discussion will show you how statistical anxiety, or statics phobia, is real.
-Statistics are not simply a useless topic, but a subject which should be embraced by all.
+My goal with this article is to show you how statistics anxiety, or statistics phobia, is real.
+Statistics are not simply a useless topic, but a subject which should be embraced by all – including you.

 “Most people use statistics like a drunk man uses a lamppost; more for support than illumination.”